PAUL TURNER SARGENT

 Paul Turner Sargent's Grave

 THE PAUL TURNER SARGENT GRAVE MONUMENT IS LOCATED ON THE SOUTHERN SLOPE OF MOUND CEMETERY, CHARLESTON, IL., ALONGSIDE THOSE OF OTHER SARGENT FAMILY MEMBERS.
-THE MARKER IS A FIELD BOULDER TAKEN FROM THE SARGENT FARM, HUTTON TOWNSHIP.
+THE MARKER IS A GLACIAL ERRATIC BOULDER TAKEN FROM THE SARGENT FARM, HUTTON TOWNSHIP.

 PAUL TURNER